The Secret French Riviera, Our Must-See Spots

 Menton

 One of the best-kept secrets on the Riviera - positioned on the Franco-Italian border with beautiful beaches - you can get both French & Italian cuisine.
 Visit in February for the Lemon Festival.
+If you fancy a luxurious gastronomic experience, book the triple-star restaurant Mirazur.

 Saint-Paul-de-Vence

-Where to stay:
+Where to Stay:

-Where to dine:
+Where to Dine:

 Apéritif: